Scalable Planning with Deep Neural Network Learned Transition Models: Tensorflow-based Planner (TF-Plan)

 While HD-MILP-Plan offers the advantage of provably optimal plans for ReLU deep network learned transition models and discrete and continuous action spaces, we will see in Section~\ref{experiments} that it does face computational constraints that limit its ability to solve large hybrid planning problems.
 Hence as an alternative to HD-MILP-Plan, in this section we present a planner based on end-to-end auto-differentiation that we call Tensorflow Planner (TF-Plan).
 TF-Plan represents the planning task as a symbolic recurrent neural network (RNN) architecture with action parameter inputs directly amenable to optimization with GPU-based symbolic toolkits such as Tensorflow and Pytorch.

-We outline the TF-Plan approach in detail in the following subsections.
+The TF-Plan we describe here is an extension of our previous Tensorflow-based tool for planning~\cite{Wu2017} with the following key differences: (1) Instead of compiling the hard-coded transition model of the planning domain into a Tensorflow graph, we learn the transition function through a Tensorflow-based neural network as previously described in Section~\ref{transition_learning} and then freeze the weights of this neural network to obtain a Tensorflow-based model of state transitions.
+(2) We describe a methodology for handling action constraints used in this work.
+(3) We evaluate TF-Plan and compare to HD-MILP-Plan on ReLU-based learned neural network transition models that contrast with previous experimental evaluation of TF-Plan on much simpler, manually encoded (non-learned) domain models.